 The Scotsman‘s review called The Railway Man “a modest, old-fashioned film it may be, but with cumulative power that’s surprisingly affecting.”

-The Railway Man is available on Amazon.
+The Railway Man is available to watch on Amazon Prime Video.

 Firth joined up with Nicole Kidman again for Genius, a 2016 biographical drama film set in 1929 in New York.